 Brett joined the Society on the 4 January 2010.
 He has previously held senior operational and strategic HR positions at Amnesty International, Cancer Research UK and, most recently, Breakthrough Breast Cancer where his HR department won the 2009 Charity Times 'HR Team of the Year' award.

 His passion lies in understanding people at work and he is particularly interested in the opportunities and challenges presented by multi-generational workforces.

 Outside of work Brett is a keen wildlife photographer and he contributes, on occasion, to a number of wildlife photographic magazines.

-Jon Bodenham, Interim Director of Fundraising
+Jon Bodenham, Director of Fundraising

 Jon joined Alzheimer's Society in October 2013.
 Since 2008 he has worked as an Interim Director of Fundraising or Consultant at Diabetes UK, Battersea Dogs and Cats Home, Royal Voluntary Service and HFT, the disability charity.